 When planning a trip to a local lake or river, one must first determine how they intend to fish.
 This centers around selecting the particular method of fishing that is best suited to the situation at hand.

 The first decision to be made centers around whether to fish from a boat or the bank.
-In many cases, this comes down to whether or not an angler has a boat at his or her disposal.
+In many cases, this comes down to whether or not an angler has a boat at their disposal.

-However, those new to fishing, in general, might find it easiest to begin their angling careers from the bank, even if a boat is readily available.
-This allows an individual to become accustomed to the subtle nuances associated with casting, setting the hook, and retrieving fish, without also being forced to contend with navigating a boat simultaneously.
+Those new to fishing, in general, might find it easiest to begin their angling careers from the bank, even if a boat is readily available.
+This allows an individual to become accustomed to the subtle nuances associated with casting, setting the hook, and retrieving fish without being forced to contend with navigating a boat simultaneously.

-The next most important factor to consider relates to determining the species of fish that you intend to pursue.
-Each particular species of fish requires a different strategic approach when attempting to find the greatest possible degree of success.
-For example, both largemouth and smallmouth bass are typically caught in numbers by fishing various forms of structure, while walleye and striped bass are often pursued by trolling expanses of water.
+The next most important factor to consider in determining the species of fish you intend to pursue.
+Each particular fish species requires a different strategic approach when finding the most significant possible degree of success.
+For example, largemouth and smallmouth bass are typically caught in numbers by fishing various forms of structure, while trolling expanses of water often pursue walleye and striped bass.
 Likewise, many trout anglers prefer fly fishing, overfishing with standard tackle.

 Pro Tip: Taking a guided fishing trip can be an excellent way to determine how best to fish a particular body of water.
 Doing so can also assist you in deciding which method of fishing is suited to your tastes.